crsuzh/SwissRN/content/grants/index.md

   <li>standard operating procedures</li>
 </ul>
 What <b>types of open research outputs</b> are already produced and documented?
-Are there disciplinary differences in output type or quantity?
+Are there disciplinary differences in output type or quantity? <br>
 &rarr; Exploratory data analysis with publicly available data from the SNSF
 </details>